About the project

 The European Book Day does not end when all four events have taken place, but invites organisations all over Europe to adopt the idea of the project and organise their own European Book Day in their country.
 For more information about (adopting) the project, please contact Betina Aumair via betina.aumair[at]vhs.at.

-In March 2022, the Reading Aloud Vorlesetag will take place in Austria, under the flag of European Book Day.
+In March 2022 the European Book Day kicks off in Vienna, Austria.
+The Reading Aloud Vorlesetag will take place under the flag of European Book Day.

-In June 2022, it is Sweden’s turn to welcome European Book Day.
+It will be Swedens turn in May 2022 to welcome European Book Day.
 It will do so in the city of Gävle.

 Finally, the city of Bonn, Germany will host European Book Day during the Bundesweiter Vorlesetag, which has been a national event for 16 years.
 It will take place at November 18th, 2022.